-Your investment in the Productive Mental Health Ward will be considerable.
+Your investment in the Productive Ward will be considerable.

-You will initially need to invest in extra staff to get the Productive Mental Health Ward off the ground.
+You will initially need to invest extra funding for bank staff to get the Productive Ward off the ground.

-Other than the improvement support detailed in the Executive Leader's Guide, the Productive Mental Health Ward does not take people out of their roles for long periods of time.
+Other than the improvement support detailed in the Executive Leader's Guide, the Productive Ward does not take people out of their roles for long periods of time.

 The periods where you will need extra cover are when you are having group discussions.
-This could be, for example, when observing and mapping a process.
+This could be, for example, when watching and mapping a process.
 These periods take around 1 to 1.5 hours.
-They can often be covered by staff from other wards, or your line manager, if planned in advance.
+They can often be covered by staff from other wards, or your matron, if planned in advance.